davidkschwob/grumpydev/content/resume.md

 ### Integration / Data

   - High degree of comfort with EDI transacion sets
-  - Multiple deployments of cannded and custom EDI solutions
+  - Multiple deployments of off-the-self and custom EDI solutions

 ### Web / Front-End